procrastinate-org/procrastinate/docs/quickstart.rst

     ...

-    @app.task
+    @app.task(name="sum")
     def sum(a, b):
         sleep(random.random() * 5)  # Sleep up to 5 seconds
         print(a + b)

-We've defined a task that will wait a bit and compute the sum of two things.
+We've defined a task named "sum" that will wait a bit and compute the sum of two things.
 (We could have added type annotations if we wanted).

 At this point, nothing is running yet.
 We've just created a task, which is the template (or blueprint) for a job.